 Located in the Student Center, LSUA's Food Services prepares hot breakfast and lunch items for the convenience of students, faculty, and staff.
 Meal plans that help the customer save money at the register are also available for purchase.
-Come and enjoy an assortment of entrée items on the cafeteria line and a wide variety of fresh selections at the grill.
 In addition to providing daily meals, LSUA Food Services is also well-prepared to support a variety of catering events.
 For more information, call (318) 473-6430.